w010/w_query2csv/README.md

 		config:
-			.delimiter = [string] - may be anything, also you can use special keywords: -LINEBREAK- and -SPACE-. defaults to linebreak .lineBreakType = [string] - if use linebreak, may be configured to use CR, LF or CRLF. defaults to LF
+			.delimiter = [string] - may be anything, also you can use special keywords: -LINEBREAK- and -SPACE-. defaults to linebreak .lineBreakType = [string] - if use linebreak, may be configured to use CR, LF or CRLF. defaults to LF .returnJson = [bool/int] - get the whole array as json instead of formatted text. can be used later for some processing .mergeAsColumns = [bool/int] - inserts the unserialized array items as new columns to csv output (also forces returnJson) (consider unsetting (remove_fields) such field's original value from standard output)

 	LabelsFromRecords - Generate string with some values from related records, using uid-commalist, like, ie. titles of referenced categories